-His research interests include global value chains (GVCs), industrial and innovation policy and R&D management.
-Specifically, he is interested in how developing and emerging economies engage with GVCs, how corporate strategy shapes industrial and innovation policy outcomes, and how research and technology organizations (RTOs) aggregate and broker knowledge in national systems of innovation.
+His research interests include global value chains (GVCs), industrial and innovation policy, and R&D management.
+Specifically, he is interested in how developing and emerging economies engage with global industries, how corporate strategy shapes industrial and innovation policy outcomes, and how research and technology organizations (RTOs) aggregate and broker knowledge in national systems of innovation.

-Prior to and during his time at the University of Oxford, Ezequiel worked as a consultant on a number of economic development projects in the United States, Brazil, Vietnam and South Africa on behalf of various organizations, including the World Bank, the Initiative for a Competitive Inner City (ICIC) and Benchmarking & Manufacturing Analysts (BMA), among others.
+Prior to and during his time at the University of Oxford, Ezequiel worked as a consultant on a number of economic development projects in the United States, Brazil, Vietnam, and South Africa on behalf of various organizations, including the World Bank, the Initiative for a Competitive Inner City (ICIC), and Benchmarking & Manufacturing Analysts (BMA), among others.